Travel and Reimbursements

 - A Professional Services Payment Questionnaire (PSPQ) to CBS Group 1, and

-- If using the party for the first time through UT Austin, have them complete and manually sign a Payee Information Form (PIF), designating themselves as an individual, and submit it with a copy or scan/photo of a government-issued photo ID to CBS Group 1 by fax (512-232-4220) or upload (please email email@example.com so they can expect it).
+- If using the party for the first time through UT Austin, have them complete and manually sign a Payee Information Form (PIF) and submit it with a copy or scan/photo of a government-issued photo ID (if individual or sole proprietor) to CBS Group 1 by fax at 512-232-4220 or by upload.
+Please email firstname.lastname@example.org so they can expect it.
+The party will typically designate themselves as an individual on the PIF.
 The party should put the faculty or the faculty's delegate as the department contact on the PIF.
 Emailed PIFs and IDs will not be accepted.
 This will be processed by CBS.

 Please contact CBS at email@example.com or see Kevin Hsu with any questions.